amethystaurora-robo/Rare_event_algorithms/README.md

 ## Climate Tipping Points

-Many climate systems exhibit multi-stability, meaning their dynamics can shift between multiple equilibrium states.
+Many climate sub-systems exhibit multi-stability, meaning their dynamics can shift between multiple equilibrium states.
 In the diagram below showing a potential landscape of a 1D system, the two wells represent the system equilibrium states.
 The ball is the current state of the system, and it can pass between the two equilibria by passing the tipping point in different ways.
 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/pic5.png" width="500" >
 </p>

-A few examples of climate systems which have undergone these critical transitions in the past are:
+A few examples of climate sub-systems which have undergone these critical transitions in the past are:
 * the Earth from a warm state to a 'Snowball Earth' (Lucarini et al, 2017)
 * The greening of the Sahara Desert (Pausata et al, 2020)
 * ice-covered Arctic to ice-free Arctic (Jahn et al, 2024)